BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 php artisan restify:policy UserPolicy
 ```

 It will automatically detect the `User` model (the word before `Policy`).
-However, you can set out the following example:
+However, you can also specify the model explicitly:

 ```shell script
 php artisan restify:policy PostPolicy --model=Post
 ```

 <alert>
-It will ultimately be considered that the model lives into the `app/Models` directory.
+The model is assumed to be in the `app/Models` directory.
 </alert>

 <alert type="warning">
-By default, Restify will unauthorize any requests if there isn't a defined policy method associated to the request's endpoint.
-Or, if you don't have a policy at all, all requests from that repository will be unauthorized.
+By default, Restify will deny any requests if there isn't a defined policy method associated with the request's endpoint.
+If you don't have a policy at all, all requests from that repository will be unauthorized.
 </alert>

 If you already have a policy, here is the Restify default scaffolded one so you can apply these methods on your own: